A third generation family farm set in the heart of the beautiful Cotswold Hills overlooking Broadway and the Vale of Evesham.

 The Cotswolds are also known for their wildflowers.
 Every year we are treated to a fantastic display of colour, attractive not only to our many human visitors but also to a wide range in insects that come to visit them.

-From the vivid red of the Field Poppy, the subtle blue of the Corn Cockle through to the refreshing white of the Cornflower, nature is at its very best in the summer months.
+From the vivid red of the Field Poppy, the violet of the Corn Cockle through to the refreshing blue of the Cornflower, nature is at its very best in the summer months.

 Meet the Team